ACR ResQLink 400 GPS Personal Locator Beacon vs EF ECOFLOW Portable Power Station DELTA 2, 1024Wh LiFePO4 (LFP) Battery, 1800W AC/100W USB-C Output

 • Charges to 80% in ~50 minutes via AC wall outlet — fast top-up between storms or before a predicted outage

-• Six AC outlets (US model) plus USB-C 100W; enough for CPAP, lamp, phone, and medication refrigerator simultaneously
+• Six AC outlets (US model) plus USB-C 100W; enough for a measured bedside load such as CPAP, lamp, phone, or medication fridge

 • 10-year LFP battery lifespan (~3000 cycles to 80%) vs. ~500 cycles for older lithium chemistries